istio/istio.io/content/docs/tasks/security/mutual-tls.md

 ## What's next

-* Learn more about the design principles behind Istio's automatic mTLS authentication between all services in this [blog](/blog/2017/0.1-auth/).
+* Learn more about the design principles behind Istio's automatic mutual TLS authentication between all services in this [blog](/blog/2017/0.1-auth/).